Rainnny7/Astro/README.md

 }

 public final class PersonRoute {
+    // Constructing the person repository and adding it private final PersonRepository repository = MySQLConnector.addRepository(new PersonRepository());

     /**
      * Return a new {@link Person} object based on the provided name in the request.
      *